codegod100/notes/semantic idea.md

-essentially anything wikilinkable. words that form a concrete c
+essentially anything wikilinkable. words that form a concrete concept that is describable by multiple people in a similar manner